-If you are physically challenged or have physically challenged family members or friends, you may find these tips useful in dealing with an earthquake.
+If you are mobility impaired or have mobility impaired family members or friends, you may find these tips useful in dealing with an earthquake.

 Before an Earthquake

 - Set up your home, apartment or workplace so that you can quickly get under a sturdy desk, table or other safe place for protection.
 Identify doorways that do not have doors in which you can take cover.

 - Maintain a list of medications, allergies, special equipment, names and numbers of doctors, pharmacists and family members with you at all times.

 - Keep extra medication with your emergency supplies.

 - Keep extra emergency supplies at your bedside and by your wheelchair.

 - Have walking aids near you at all times.
 Place extra walking aids in different rooms of the house.

 - Put a security light in each room.
 These lights plug into any outlet and light up automatically if there is a loss of electricity.
 They continue operating automatically for four to six hours, and they can be turned off by hand in an emergency.